-Answer each question by scoring it as: 0 - No evidence 1 - Some evidence 2 - Good evidence ORGANISATION QUESTIONS SCORE OF EVIDENCE The organisation is committed to safe, effecting to delivery. ve and person centred care a and sees the Essentials of Safe Care as integral There is executive commitment to embeddin g the Essentials of Safe Care i nto day to day practice.
-There is an identified senior leader within the the Essentials of Safe Care into day to day pra - le overall leadership to embec dding The organisation is committed to providing re esources and time to work on the Essentials of Safe Care.
-The organisation provides teams with access to leaders who can support c hanges and improvements in practice.
-The organisation provides education, training and support to enable staff to take forward changes in pra actice.
-The organisation has mechanisms to capture, collate and use data to supp ort improvement.
+Board Level Questions Evidence Score (0-2) There is executive commitment to embedding the identification and learning from cardiac arrests into day to day practice.
+There is an identified senior leader within the board who will provide overall leadership to embedding the identification of, and learning from cardiac arrests into day to day practice.
+The board is committed to providing resources and time to work on embedding the identification of, and learning from cardiac arrests.
+The board provides teams with access to leaders who can support changes and improvements in practice.
+The board provides education, training and support to enable staff to take forward changes in practice.
+The board has mechanisms to capture, collate and use data to support improvement.